Style Comes From Within

 This means that your journey doesn’t need to be as intensive as mine.

-But you can still make big improvements to your visual impact on the dance floor using all the knowledge and experience I’ve gained over the years.
+But you can still make big improvements to your visual impact, elegance and confidence on the dance floor using all the knowledge and experience I’ve gained over the years.

 I have a toolkit of drills, exercises and technique tips that will make a huge difference to anyone who puts them into practice.

 In this workshop I’ve put them into a logical order which will allow you to progress smoothly through the material.